Orbi home mesh wifi system: Pros, cons and tips

 0.3 kW x 5 hours = 1.5 kWh

-The electricity cost is calculated based on the number of Kilowatt hours (kWh) that an appliance, device or household uses.
+The electricity cost is calculated based on the number of Kilowatt hours (kWh) an appliance, device, or household uses.

-Still, if you need how much you are paying per Watt (W) or more specifically per Watt-hour (Wh), you need to divide how much your are payment per kWh by 1000.
+Still, if you need to know how much you pay per Watt (W) or, more specifically, per Watt-hour (Wh), you need to divide how much you pay per kWh by 1000.

 If you don’t know how much you are paying per kWh, you should be able to find the cost per kWh on your electricity contract or in one of the electricity bills.

-As an example, the user from the picture below is paying 31,90 cent per kWh.
+For example, the user from the picture below is paying 31,90 cents per kWh.

-Nowadays it is very common that the electricity contract details, the monthly or yearly electricity usage and electricity cost can be access online.
+Nowadays, it is very common that the electricity contract details, the monthly or yearly electricity usage, and electricity cost can be accessed online.

-To convert Watts-hour (Wh) to Amps-hour (Ah) you need to divide the Watts-hour by voltage.
+To convert Watts-hour (Wh) to Amps-hour (Ah), you must divide the Watts-hour by voltage.

 Ah = Wh/V

-For example, if a device uses 350 Watts per hour in a country were the power supply is 220 Volts:
+For example, if a device uses 350 Watts per hour in a country where the power supply is 220 Volts:

 350 Wh / 220 V = 1.591 Ah

-To convert Watts-hour (Wh) to Amps-hour (Ah) you need to divide the Watts-hour by voltage.
+To convert Watts-hour (Wh) to Amps-hour (Ah), you must divide the Watts-hour by voltage.

 A = W/V